reTHINK-project/dev-catalogue/doc/assessment/Readme.md

 The Catalogue provides the service to store descriptors of Hyperties available for use.
 It also provides the means for the runtime to obtain (download) the implementation of a Hyperty and ProtocolStubs required for ProtOfly after learning about an Hyperty from the Registry Service.

 As such, the Catalogue Service merely stores information and in particular does not need to manipulate any of the stored records.
-For a detailed description of the internals of the catalogue, please refer to **xxx-add-ref-two-wp4-deliverables-xxx**.
+For a detailed description of the internals of the catalogue as well as installation and set-up guides, please refer to [D4.1], [D4.2], and [D6.1].

 ### Methodology and setup

-Deliverable D4.1 provides a detailed performance evaluation of the Catalogue using dummy test hyperties and ProtoStubs.
-As such, the evaluation of the catalogue in this deliverable repeats the methodology as described in [D4.1] but uses actual, larger components served by the catalogue, i.e., actual hypeties and ProtoStubs as developed over the coarse of the the prject are retrieved to evalute the catalogue’s performance.
+Deliverable [D6.3] provides a detailed performance evaluation of the Catalogue using dummy test hyperties and ProtoStubs.
+As such, the evaluation of the catalogue in this deliverable repeats the methodology as described in [D6.3] but uses actual, larger components served by the catalogue, i.e., actual hypeties and ProtoStubs as developed over the coarse of the the prject are retrieved to evalute the catalogue’s performance.
 The tests mimic a real world situation in which a client requests its runtime from the Catalogue Server.

 #### System under Test

 The system under test (SUT) comprises set-up of the catalogue as found in the reTHINK testbed deployment.
 The set-up resembles a deployment found at a commercial service provider.
 In fact, the set-up in the figure below is the testbed setup at Fraunhofer Fokus, which is as a virtulized platform (as a service) run on commercial equipment and network components guarged by a commercial firewall.
-The used hardware is unchanged with regard to the tests run for [D4.1] and hence not described in detail herein.
+The used hardware is unchanged with regard to the tests run for the initial assesments documented in [D6.3] and hence not described in detail herein.
 As in the former assessment of the catalogue, autobench and httperf are used to probe the SUT.

 ![Figure -- System under test (SUT) for the Catalogue performance assessment](./catalogue-fokus-performance-test-setup.png)